NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

 1. Define mappings such that every package ID in your solution - *including transitive packages* - matches a pattern for the target source.
 1. Run restore to validate that you have configured your mappings correctly.
 If your mappings don't fully cover every package ID in your solution, the error messages will help you identify the issue.
 1. When restore succeeds, you are done!
 Optionally consider:
-    * simplifying the configuration to fewer declarations by using broader package ID prefixes or [setting a default source](#setting-default-sources) where possible.
+    * Simplifying the configuration to fewer declarations by using broader package ID prefixes or [setting a default source](#setting-default-sources) where possible.
-    * verifying the source each package was restored from by checking the [metadata files in the global packages folder or reviewing the restore logs](https://devblogs.microsoft.com/nuget/performance-and-polish-with-nuget-5-9/).
+    * Verifying the source each package was restored from by checking the [metadata files in the global packages folder or reviewing the restore logs](https://devblogs.microsoft.com/nuget/performance-and-polish-with-nuget-5-9/).

 For an idea of how your source mappings may look like, refer to our [samples repo](https://github.com/NuGet/Samples/tree/main/PackageSourceMappingExample).